Harsh16gupta/testing-embedding-model/README.md

 # Testing Transformers.js in Joplin

 A quick Joplin plugin I built to see how well Transformers.js runs inside the plugin sandbox.
-The idea was to benchmark embedding models on a corpus of notes.
+Also tested UMAP and K-Means clustering in the same environment to see if the full pipeline works.

 ## What it does

 - Loads an embedding model (MiniLM-L6 or BGE-small) using Transformers.js
 - Reads a `corpus.jsonl` file with test notes (I ran a python script to get all the notes from https://en.wikipedia.org/w/api.php)
 - Embeds each note one by one in a Web Worker so Joplin doesn't freeze
+- After embedding, runs UMAP + K-Means to cluster the notes and picks the best k using silhouette scores
-- At the end, displays load time, warmup, average per-note time, and total time
+- Displays everything in a panel: load time, warmup, per-note avg, and the cluster assignments

 ## How to build